maxpetul/C3X/README.md

    - Adjustable city work area size
       - Radius of area can be set from 1 to 7 tiles (2 is the standard)
       - Area can also be limited by a city's cultural level
+   - Option to throttle AI's expansion by temporarily applying perfume to settlers each time it founds a city
+   - Option to block the galley chaining exploit by preventing units from loading into two different transports on the same turn
+   - Adjustable rebase range as multiple of operational range, setting named rebase_range_multiplier
 </details>

 ## How It Works